googleapis/google-cloud-go/CONTRIBUTING.md

 for all other integration tests.
 We'll refer to these projects as "general project", "Bigtable project" and "Firestore project".

+Note: You can skip setting up Bigtable project if you do not plan working on or running a few Bigtable tests that require a secondary project

-After creating Firestore and general project, you must [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) for each project.
+After creating each project, you must [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) for each project.
 Ensure the project-level **Owner** [IAM role](https://console.cloud.google.com/iam-admin/iam/project) role is added to each service account.
 During the creation of the service account, you should